Trojan:Win32/Wacatac – Detection, Removal, and Prevention in 2025

 Wacatac disguises itself as legitimate software to trick users into installation.
 Common infection methods include:

-- Spam email attachments
+- Phishing Campaigns: Spam email attachments with malicious files (.doc, .pdf, .js)

-- Fake software cracks and keygens
+- Cracked Software: Fake software cracks, keygens, and patches

 Signs of Wacatac Infection